RobertsLab/sams-notebook/drafts/2020-05-18-Transcriptome-Assembly---C.bairdi-All-Pooled-RNAseq-Data-Without-Taxonomic-Filters-with-Trinity-on-Mox.md

 categories:
   - Miscellaneous
 ---
-[Steven asked that I assemble a transcriptome](https://github.com/RobertsLab/resources/issues/936) with just  our pooled _C.bairdi_ RNAseq data (see the FastQ list file linked in the Results section below).
+[Steven asked that I assemble a transcriptome](https://github.com/RobertsLab/resources/issues/936) with just  our pooled _C.bairdi_ RNAseq data (_not_ taxonomically filtered; see the FastQ list file linked in the Results section below).
 This constitutes samples we have designated: 2018, 2019, 2020-UW.
 A _de novo_ assembly was run using Trinity on Mox.
-Since all pooled RNAseq libraries were stranded, I added this option to Trinty command.
+Since all pooled RNAseq libraries were stranded, I added this option to Trinity command.

 SBATCH script (GitHub):